 TRE maintains a diversified highly rated investment portfolio in its three functional currencies: US\$, EUR and CHF.
-TRE's main investment exposure being to German and US Government Bonds, as well as US government-backed Federal Agencies.
+TRE's main investment exposure being to US and German Government Bonds, as well as US government-backed Federal Agencies.

-Figure 19: Top five portfolio issuer exposures as at 31 December 2020 and 2019
+Figure 19: Top five portfolio issuer exposures as at 31 December 2022 and 2021

-TRE's credit risk management strategies outline the credit rating requirements for its investments.
-Adherence helps to ensure investments are selected in a way that enables the effective management of the risk of counterparty default to an acceptable level in line with TRE and TransRe approved risk appetite and tolerances.
+TRE's credit risk management strategies include setting and monitoring the credit rating requirements for its investments.
+Adherence with these requirements helps to ensure investments are selected in a way that enables the effective management of the risk of counterparty default to an acceptable level in line with TRE and TransRe approved risk appetite and tolerances.
 The credit management strategy also takes into account the exposure to credit spreads.